8 Tips to Land a New Position Remotely

 Try these tips if you are looking for a new position while companies are still fully remote.

-- Maximize time if you’ve got it.
+- buy prednisone for cats Maximize time if you’ve got it.
 If you are unemployed or underemployed, this is a fantastic time to invest in professional development.
 Read books in your industry.
 Take free online webinars and courses.
 Update your website.
 And create content to share on LinkedIn.

 - Connect with recruiters and agencies who may have established relationships with hiring managers, instead of submitting applications and resumes through websites.
 It’s tempting to feel productive by throwing a resume at every online job posting but it’s much more effective to connect with opportunity through people.
 A great place to start is by connecting with staffing agencies and recruiters who have spent years cultivating relationships with organizations.